jpang54/CNN-Multiclass-Classification/README.md

 # CNN-Multiclass-Classification

-Classifying images of handwritten digits using Convolutional Neural Networks.
+Classifying images of handwritten digits using Convolutional Neural Networks (CNNs).
 The dataset used is the [MNIST dataset](https://en.wikipedia.org/wiki/MNIST_database).

 The notebook is broken into the following sections:
 1. Loading MNIST